SWINDON FENCING CLUB

 An appropriate cheaper rate is to be maintained for members under the age of sixteen years.
 These fee rates are to be reviewed annually and if deemed necessary revised as agreed by the Committee.

 This shall be made by the Committee or their named Captain(s) who need not necessarily be Committee Members.
 If a sub-committee for team selection is formed independently of the main Committee, the selected teams are to be presented to the main Committee for final consultation and ratification.

 AGM and EGM

-At least two weeks notice of the AGM is to be given by the Chairperson and a forum of Committee Members with a suitably displayed notice on the Club’s venue notice board, which shall also show a list of positions falling vacant.
+At least two weeks’ notice of the AGM is to be given a quorum of Committee Members with a suitably displayed notice on the Club’s venue notice board, which shall also show a list of positions falling vacant.

 Nominations for the Committee can be received at the AGM.
 They must be proposed, seconded and have the nominee’s approval.
 All outgoing Committee Members may stand for re-election for a further term of office and elected by a simple majority or if appropriate voted in “en bloc “.